73-75 Sloane Street

 73-75 Sloane Street redevelopment of Belmond Cadogan hotel in Hans Town Conservation Area in London SW1.

-The new hotel, designed by Blair Associates, will reopen under new Belmond management towards the end of 2018.
+The new hotel, designed by Blair Associates, reopened under new Belmond management on the 1st of February 2019.

 The Belmond Cadogan Hotel comprises 5 individual buildings: